 • Dedicated dog park - any feedback received around this will be reviewed as part of a People and Dogs in Parks Plan which is being developed.

-The development of the master plan will underpin future grant and Council funding applications.
+Should Council retain the whole site or part of the site, the development of the master plan will underpin future grant and Council funding applications.
 Typically, co-funding would be sought from State and/or Federal grant funding opportunities.
 There are currently no funds specifically allocated for potential improvements that may be identified through the master planning process for this site.
 However having an adopted master plan will give a strong basis to bid for future funds to deliver projects.

 Council will be looking for funding opportunities to undertake an early works program to remove asphalt from the old netball court areas and excess asphalt in the old car parks.
 The areas will be returned to grassed open space for community use in the interim, before the master plan, once adopted, can be funded and implemented.